The most recent version of the Tuesday is always available online at: http://www.luther.edu/tuesday/

 Kate Haller '10 began as assistant coordinator for music organizations and marketing on Feb.
 18. Her office is Jenson-Noble 205A, telephone 387-1737.

-Erica Lensing has moved from the Student Academic Support Center and is now working full-time as the administrative and records assistant for the Alumni Office.
+Erica Lensing has moved from the Center for Academic Enrichment and is now working full-time as the administrative and records assistant for the Alumni Office.
 Her new office is Loyalty Hall 105, telephone 387-1164.

 Matt Hughes will begin his new position as workstation support communications administrator on March 1.
 His new office is Main 11B, telephone 387-1409.